Auction-Nudge/wordpress/readme.md

 Auction Nudge funds itself through referral commissions from eBay.
 As a member of the eBay Partner Network, Auction Nudge may receive anonymous referral commissions from eBay if a successful transaction occurs after clicking a link to eBay, at no cost to the user.

-This means Auction Nudge is free to use and there are no 'pay to unlock' type restrictions and no signups - just obtain your code snippet and install it on your site!
+This means Auction Nudge is free to use and there are no 'pay to unlock' restrictions.

 ### How Can I Modify the Appearance of Auction Nudge? ###

-Please see the <a href="https://www.auctionnudge.com/wordpress-plugin/usage#customize">Customize</a> section of the Auction Nudge website.
+Please see the <a href="https://www.auctionnudge.com/wordpress-plugin/usage">Using the Plugin</a> page of the Auction Nudge website.

 ### Where Can I Find More Help? ###

 The following links should help with most questions and issues:

-* Watch the <a href="https://www.auctionnudge.com/wordpress-plugin/usage#video">Walk-through video</a>
+* The <a href="https://www.auctionnudge.com/wordpress-plugin/help">WordPress Help</a> page.
-* Read through the <a href="https://www.auctionnudge.com/wordpress-plugin/help#faq">Help section</a>
+* The <a href="https://www.auctionnudge.com/help">Full Auction Nudge Help</a> section.
-* Read through the <a href="https://www.auctionnudge.com/wordpress-plugin/usage#customize">Customize section</a>
+* The <a href="https://wordpress.org/support/plugin/auction-nudge/">Plugin Support</a> forum on WordPress.org.